 Amazon offers a Pay-Per-Click (ppc) advertising program to promote brands and products.
 We took advantage of this effective tool and had great success.
 A little inside baseball to those in the know we had an ACOS (advertising cost of sale) of 4%.
 In other words, a home-run.

 Yes, an American company that made billions because America gave it that opportunity doesn't want the American Flag to be promoted.
 Understand that Amazon advertising works by boosting the ranking of a listing making it appear near the top on certain keyword searches.
 Some may say that Amazon did that because the product for sale is the coffee and not the flag.
 Fair enough, but that wasn't the justification given by Amazon.
-Their reasoning was that having the American flag with displayed with our coffee was "not appropriate for advertising" and that it must be removed.
+They reasoned that having the American flag displayed with our coffee was "not appropriate for advertising" and that it must be removed.
 The buck doesn't stop there.

-In addition to digitally burning the flag Amazon stated that by using the phrases, "No Nonsense" and "No BS" on our listing were violations of Amazon's profanity and vulgarity policies.
+In addition to digitally burning the flag, Amazon stated that by using the phrases, "No Nonsense" and "No BS" on our listing were violations of Amazon's profanity and vulgarity policies.
 "No BS" is pretty weak to suspend an account, but "No Nonsense" is absurd.
-Like our bag says, "Not Safe For Snowflakes" and apparently our listing infringed on their safespace.
+Like our bag says, "Not Safe For Snowflakes" and our listing infringed on their safe space.

 Using their massive inefficiencies they were able to displace responsibility in our appeal process.
 The appeal process is determined by unreachable moderation teams where the ideologues sit and pass their decree onto the cheap foreign labor relay to sellers/brand owners.
-The cheap foreign labor are on the other side of the planet, have no ownership/interest in your venture, and have little authority/autonomy.
+The cheap foreign labor is on the other side of the planet, has no ownership/interest in your venture, and has little authority/autonomy.
 The ideologues cannot be contacted by email or phone.
-Pretty obvious the problem here, but as a tech monopoly you can sweep it under the rug and down the memory-hole.
+Pretty obvious the problem here, but as a tech monopoly, you can sweep it under the rug and down the memory-hole.